-NBP is one of the largest beef processing companies in the U.S., accounting for approximately 14% of fed cattle slaughter in the U.S. NBP processes and markets fresh and chilled boxed beef, ground beef, beef byproducts, consumer-ready beef and pork and wet blue leather for domestic and international markets.
-The largest part of NBP's revenue is generated from the sale of boxed beef and beef by-products.
-NBP also generates revenues from value-added production of consumer-ready products.
+NBP is one of the largest beef processing companies in the U.S., accounting for approximately 14% of fed cattle slaughter in the U.S. NBP processes and markets fresh and chilled boxed beef, ground beef, beef byproducts, consumer-ready beef and pork, and wet blue leather for domestic and international markets.
+Based in Kansas City, Missouri, NBP had approximately 10,200 employees at December 30, 2023 and generated total revenues of \$11.9 billion in 2023.